dhansmair/flamingo-mini/README.md

 # Flamingo mini
 Implementation of the <a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model" target="blank">Flamingo</a> vision-language model by deepmind, based on <a href="https://github.com/lucidrains/flamingo-pytorch" targe="blank">Lucidrains implementation</a> of the perceiver resampler and the gated cross-attention layers.
 It utilizes pretrained vision and language models from <a href="https://huggingface.co/" target="blank"> 🤗 Hugging Face</a>.
 At the moment there are two versions available, based on GPT-2 and OPT.
 They have been tested with openai CLIP vision encoders `openai/clip-vit-base-patch32` and `openai/clip-vit-large-patch14`.

 The implementation aims to be compatible with the huggingface transformers library.
-It inherits `PreTrainedModel`, so you can use `save_pretrained()`, `from_pretrained()`, `push_to_hub()`, and so on.
+It inherits `PreTrainedModel`, so you can use methods such as `save_pretrained()`, `from_pretrained()` and `push_to_hub()`.
 Powered by hf transformers, the model is enabled with different text generation strategies such as beam search and sampling strategies such as top-k sampling.
 The FlamingoModel is implemented in such a way that no modification of the underlying language model's source code is necessary, so it should be relatively easy to extend the code to other models.

 A pretrained model is available at https://huggingface.co/dhansmair/flamingo-mini-test.